MinseokJGit/Research_Map/PLDI 2024 Rebuttal.md

 - Two fundamental limitations: (1) current GDL is very simple, which precludes many use-cases, and (2) PL4XGL cannot support regression (Reviewer B).

-- PL4XGL may not be the best choice for applications where reliable explanations are not essential (Reviewer C).
+- PL4XGL may not be the best choice for applications where the reliability of explanations is not a critical concern (Reviewer C).

 - Currently, only a small fraction of the learned GDL programs are actually used for the classification task; applying model minimization techniques can address this problem (Reviewer C).